Marcus Eriksson (basketball)

-Marcus Per Eriksson (born 5 December 1993) is a Swedish professional basketball player for Alba Berlin of the Basketball Bundesliga.
+Marcus Per Eriksson (born 5 December 1993) is a Swedish former professional basketball player.

 Early career

 A native of Uppsala, Sweden, Eriksson left his country in 2010, to further his career at Bàsquet Manresa, in Spain.
 As a member of Manresa's youth team, he became the MVP of the L’Hospitalet's Junior Tournament in 2010, at the age of 16.

 Professional career

 Europe

 Eriksson made his professional debut in Spain's top-flight league, the ACB, with Manresa's senior men's team during the 2010–11 season.
 In 2011, he was signed by Spanish club FC Barcelona ("Barça"), and in his first years with Barcelona, he mainly played for their developmental farm team, FC Barcelona B. He returned to Manresa for the 2013–14 campaign, joining them on loan from Barcelona, before later heading back to Barça.

 Eriksson missed the 2014–15 season, because of a torn ACL and torn meniscus.

+After Eriksson's rehab from a major injury suffered early in 2022 continued to not progress, he and Alba Berlin agreed to terminate his contract on January 11, 2024.
+He then continued his recovery back in his native Sweden.